369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/solving_xor_nn/README.md

 Note that for this initial demonstration we selected the values of our weights and biases knowing they will produce the desired outcome.
- In reality we start with random values an iterate until conversion, which we will see in the coding implementation section next.
+ In reality we start with random values and iterate until conversion, which we will see in the coding implementation section next.

 But first, let's test this neural network by manually running through it with our pre-selected values.